andreswebs-public-images/clamav-lambda/README.md

 A container image with [ClamAV](https://www.clamav.net) (open-source antivirus engine) binaries and linked libraries, for use with AWS Lambda container images.

+The base image used is `public.ecr.aws/lambda/provided:al2`, running Amazon Linux 2.

 The binaries are located under `/opt/bin/` and the linked libraries under `/opt/lib/`.

 ## Usage

-Copy the layer in a Dockerfile:
+Copy the Lambda layer in a Dockerfile:

 ```Dockerfile
 FROM public.ecr.aws/lambda/provided:al2